gobeyondidentity/developer-docs/docs/integration-guides/drupal.md

 Make your Drupal admin login more secure!

-This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a Drupal admin panel login.
+This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a Drupal site.

 In this guide, you'll: